willgu29/GSM/README.md

 Layout of project:

 1. ReactViews act as client rendering.
-Create new files in src. jsx src build --watch to link into build.
+Create new files in src -> babel ReactViews/src/ --watch --out-dir ReactViews/build/

+(old: jsx src build --watch to link into build.)

 2. Models include all mongoose models that will be used in index.js